In this Article

 Foushi finished her degree in two years, taking one or two classes per semester as well as summer courses.
-She took two courses online but the rest on campus.
-She says she encountered classmates and professors from a wide diversity of backgrounds and experiences, which helped prepare her for occasionally doing business with clients overseas.
+She took two courses online but the rest were on campus.
+She says she encountered classmates and professors from diverse backgrounds and experiences, which helped prepare her for occasionally doing business with clients overseas.

 Foushi says she began seeing the benefits of an MBA even before she graduated.

 "My bosses knew I was going for an MBA and exposed me to the operations of the company," she says.
 Her role expanded, and so did her salary.

 "Since I got the MBA, I've gotten a 30% raise in two years," she says.

 She now works in workflow management, which involves managing budgets, estimating costs, making projections, writing proposals, and supervising other employees—all skills she expanded on while attending business school.